 Almost all the previously reviewed paddles come in different sizes but ADVANCED ELEMENTS Orbit has something contrary to that.
 It doesn’t come in different sizes, but its size is adjustable.
 Its size can be adjusted from 225 to 235 cm, so yeah different sizes in the same paddle.

 Angles of Orbit’s blades are designed delicately, so provide swift yet efficient thrust with every stroke.
-The design of the blades enables feathering during the windy conditions.
+The design of the blades enables feathering during windy conditions.

 8. Kwik Tek Kayak Paddle – Best for Beginners